foundersandcoders/our-site-v3/src/apply.md

 1. ### Finish the course requirements

+   Work through all the rest of [our course requirements](#application-requirements).
 This is where you will spend the bulk of your self-learning time during the application cycle.

    Someone with no prior coding experience can expect to take at least three months of dedicated work to complete these.
 Some people take six months to a year.
 Other bootcamps sell the idea of learning to code in 12 weeks, but we think this is unrealistic and misleading.